Workflows Reference

 db_access | read_only | read_write | Database access level granted to the executing agent.
 Merged into hints.db_access on invocation. |

-steps | array | Workflow step definitions.
-Currently supports agent steps with a prompt field. |
+steps | array | Workflow step definitions (see step fields above). |

-hints | object | Key-value pairs merged into the job's hints at invocation time.
+hints | object | Key-value pairs merged into the root job's hints at invocation time.
 Use this for gates, timeouts, and harness preferences. |

 trigger | object | Event trigger configuration.
 When matched, the orchestrator creates a workflow job automatically. |